FOSS-Cell-GECPKD/Hide-it/README.md

 ## About

-A web-app which utilizes whitespaces to hide the text from being visible.
+A progressive web-app which utilizes whitespaces to hide the text from being visible.

 ## Setup